tsbalogun97/Project2-Portfolio/README.md

 <hr>

 <h3>CREDITS</h3>
-This is a link to a website that inspired me to make add Marquee tag to my technology page  https://reactjsexample.com/a-silky-smooth-marquee-with-react/
+This is a link to a website that inspired me to  add Marquee tag to my technology page  https://reactjsexample.com/a-silky-smooth-marquee-with-react/

 This website helped how to utilize Marquee tag in my Porfolio https://way2tutorial.com/html/html_marquee_image.php/